valohai/docs/source/core-concepts/deployments.rst

 Under each deployment version, you can view the deployment logs from your deployment endpoints.

 You can collect additional metrics from your deployments by printing JSON from your deployment endpoint.
-Valohai will collect these just like execution metrics, and allow you to chart them in both time series and histogram modes.
+Valohai will collect these metrics, and allow you to chart them in both time series and histogram modes.

+.. container:: alert alert-warning

+    Remember to wrap your metrics in ``vh_metadata`` when printing metadata for deployments.

+..

 .. code:: python